 Restart your system and check for the Windows audio services not responding or running errors.
 If you are still struggling with the issue, try other methods.

 Check Audio Endpoint Builder Registry Value

-- Open Run console and type “regedit”, it will open register editor
+- Open Run console and type “Regedit”, it will open the registry editor

 - Now look for serviceDll and right-click on it to open modify

-- If the value data is “%SystemRoot%\System32\AudioEndpointBuilder.dll” than no need to change it
+- If the value data is “%SystemRoot%\System32\AudioEndpointBuilder.dll” then no need to change it